g2forge/alexandria/README.md

 # Alexandria

+A standard library of commonly used Java code.

 The alexandria project is designed to provide a general-purpose library of Java code for a wide range of applications.
 Things specific to Java but which should be shared widely among projects belong in this library.